 Multimodal Therapy

 Doctors often combine mesothelioma treatments to help patients live longer.
 When several therapies are used together, it is called multimodal treatment.
-For example, patients may receive chemotherapy and/or radiation before or after a surgery.
+For example, patients may receive chemotherapy and/or radiation before or after surgery.

 Chemotherapy